13 Machine learning

-The concepts and post-estimation tools introduced in earlier chapters—predictions, counterfactual comparisons, and slopes—are largely model-agnostic; they are applicable to both statistical and machine learning models.
-These tools are especially effective for model description (Section 1.1.1), a task that is very important in machine learning applications, where analysts need to audit and understand how models respond to different inputs.
+The concepts and post-estimation tools introduced in earlier chapters—predictions, counterfactual comparisons, and slopes—are largely model-agnostic; they are applicable to both statistical and machine learning approaches.
+These tools are especially effective for model description, a task that is very important in machine learning applications, where analysts need to audit and understand how models respond to different inputs.1

-A comprehensive introduction to machine learning in general, or to the tidymodels and mlr3 frameworks in particular, lies outside the scope of this book.1 Instead, this chapter shows a very simple example to demonstrate that the workflow built-up in previous chapters applies in straightforward fashion to this new context.
+A comprehensive introduction to machine learning in general, or to particular frameworks, lies outside the scope of this book.2 Instead, this chapter shows a very simple example to demonstrate that the workflow built-up in previous chapters applies in straightforward fashion to the ML context.

-Let us consider the data on Airbnb rental properties in London, collected and distributed by (BekKez2021?).
+Let us consider the data on Airbnb rental properties in London, collected and distributed by Békés and Kézdi (2021).
 This dataset includes information on over 50,000 units, including features such as the unit type (single room or entire unit), number of bedrooms, parking, or internet access.
 The primary outcome of our analysis is the rental price of each unit.

 library(tidymodels)